FrugalX/ai_agents_ebook_draft/Generative_AI_Agents_TOC.md

 ## **6. Key Concepts in Generative AI Agents**
 6.1 Prompt Engineering for Agents
 6.2 Memory and Long-Term Context in Agents
-6.3 Retrieval-Augmented Generation (RAG) for AI Agents
+6.3 Managing State and Conversations
 6.4 Handling Errors and Failures in AI Systems

 ---

 ## **7. Practical Tutorials**
+7.1 Getting Started with Generative AI Agents
+7.2 Setting Up Your Environment
-7.1 Building an AI Chatbot for Customer Support
+7.3 Building an AI Chatbot for Customer Support
-7.2 Developing a Creative Content Assistant
+7.4 Developing a Creative Content Assistant
-7.3 Creating a Multi-Agent News Aggregator
+7.5 Creating a Multi-Agent News Aggregator
-7.4 Designing a Self-Orchestrated Research Tool
+7.6 Designing a Self-Orchestrated Research Tool
-7.5 Building a Game with Multi-Agent Characters
+7.7 Building a Game with Multi-Agent Characters

 ---